razzivofficial/golden_sparrow/README.md

 ## Features

-➜ Browsing Categories: Users can explore various jewelry categories, such as necklaces, earrings, rings, bracelets, etc. on the homepage.

-➜ Product Details: Each jewelry item in a category has its dedicated page showcasing high-resolution images, product specifications, and pricing.

-➜ Shopping Cart: Users can add desired items to their shopping cart, review the cart contents, and modify quantities or remove items as needed.

 ➜ Dark Mode and Light Mode: The application offers users the option to switch between Dark Mode and Light Mode to customize their browsing experience based on their preferences.
 The Dark Mode is ideal for low-light environments, reducing eye strain and providing a visually appealing interface.

 ➜ ChatBot - CareSparrow: We have introduced CareSparrow, the friendly and intelligent chatbot, to assist users throughout their journey on the website.
 CareSparrow can answer common queries, provide product recommendations, and guide users through the checkout process.